fediverse-devnet/feditest/docs/plan/index.md

 * That produces easy-to-understand test reports.

 It should be based on, or at least be informed by widely used test frameworks such as jUnit or the Python unittest framework.
-This wwould allow us to reuse test tooling as well.
+This would allow us to reuse test tooling as well.

 It should be implemented in an easy-to-use, widely known programming language (e.g. Python).